Carmen Sandiego (video game series): Carmen Sandiego Math Detective (1998)

 This title was released in 1998 and is intended to teach Math for kids age 9-12.
 The game features Chase Devineaux.

 In the game, Carmen Sandiego has invented a machine called the Quantum Crystallizer, and the user, playing the role of Agent 9, has to thwart her plans and restore 12 landmarks that Carmen has shrunk with the machine.

 The game is very similar to Carmen Sandiego Word Detective.

-Video games by The Learning Company (formerly SoftKey)
+The Learning Company (formerly SoftKey)-developed games

 Carmen Sandiego's ThinkQuick Challenge

 This game teaches multiple subjects for kids ages 9–12.
 It was also the first title in the Carmen Sandiego series to be released by The Learning Company (formerly SoftKey).
 The game features Chase Devineaux.

 In the game, Carmen Sandiego has invented KnowBots to steal knowledge and the player(s) have to try and thwart her plans.
 This game is set up much like the Carmen Sandiego game shows on PBS and is the only multiplayer game of the series.